StarRocks/starrocks/docs/table_design/Data_distribution.md

     )
     ```

-  - Create multiple partitions at a time/all at once
+  - Create multiple partitions at a time

     Partition a table by specifying START, END, and EVERY.
 You can create multiple partitions at a time by using this method.
-For more information, see CREATE TABLE.
+For more information, see [CREATE TABLE](../sql-reference/sql-statements/data-definition/CREATE%20TABLE.md)

     ```SQL
     PARTITION BY RANGE (k1, k2, ...)